minh-doan/MLCP/README.md

     **Note 1:**

-    To validate the result of classification, each object needs to be labelled with a class.
+    To validate the result of classification, each object often needs to be labelled with a class name.
 In this example, the objects are automatically labelled according to the names of the immediate folders containing its images.
-In CellProfiler terminology, it's *Image_Metadata_folder*.
+In CellProfiler terminology, it's called *Image_Metadata_folder*.

     For instance, a folder structure of a drug screen: